 Fortunately — unlike many markets where people are confined to online courses — Washington D.C. is the home to worthwhile and reputable bootcamps.
-Along with places like New York and California, D.C. is a great place to learn how to code, whether you’re trying to begin an entire career as a programmer or if you’re simply trying to enhance your skill set and make yourself more marketable.
-There are in-person classes, online classes, half online/half in-person classes.
+Along with places like New York and California, D.C. is a great place to learn to code, whether you’re trying to begin an entire career as a programmer or if you’re simply trying to enhance your skill set and make yourself more marketable.
+There are in-person classes, online courses, half online/half in-person classes.
 Books.
 Videos.
 You name it.

 Lots of it is great, and lots of it is not.